The motivic anabelian geometry of local heights on abelian varieties: Introduction

 Explicit cochain models for local Bloch--Kato Selmer groups have already been produced by Nekov\'a\u r in the abelian case \cite{nekovar,nekovar_abel-jacobi}, and our treatment closely parallels his in the non-abelian context.
 To briefly review Nekov\'a\u r's methods, let us recall that there are certain cochain complexes $\mathsf C^\bullet_*(V)$ for $*\in\{e,f,g\}$ associated to any de Rham representation $V$ of $G_K$, whose first cohomology $\H^1\left(\mathsf C^\bullet_*(V)\right)$ is canonically identified with the corresponding local Bloch--Kato Selmer group $\H^1_*(G_K,V)$ (see \cite[Section 1.19]{nekovar}).
 The complexes $\mathsf C^\bullet_*(V)$ are built out of various Dieudonn\'e functors evaluated at $V$; for instance, the complex $\mathsf C^\bullet_e(V)$ is the two-term complex where $\iota$ is the natural map.
 The reader will note that the assertion that $\H^1(\mathsf C^\bullet_e(V))=\H^1_e(G_K,V)$ is equivalent to part of the Bloch--Kato exponential sequence \cite[Corollary 3.8.4]{bloch-kato}.

-In the pro-unipotent setting we will generalise this picture by associating to each de Rham representation of $G_K$ on a finitely generated pro-unipotent group $U/\Q_p$ a certain \emph{cosimplicial group} $\mathsf C^\bullet_*(U(\Q_p))$, whose \emph{first cohomotopy set} $\pi^1\left(\mathsf C^\bullet_*(U(\Q_p))\right)$ is canonically identified with the corresponding local Selmer set $\H^1_*(G_K,U(\Q_p))$ (see section \ref{s:homotopical_algebra} for definitions).
+In the pro-unipotent setting we will generalise this picture by associating to each de Rham representation of $G_K$ on a finitely generated pro-unipotent group $U/\Q_p$ a certain \emph{cosimplicial group} $\mathsf C^\bullet_*(U(\Q_p))$, whose \emph{first cohomotopy set} $\pi^1\left(\mathsf C^\bullet_*(U(\Q_p))\right)$ is canonically identified with the corresponding local Bloch--Kato Selmer set $\H^1_*(G_K,U(\Q_p))$ (see section \ref{c:homotopical_algebra} for definitions).
 The cosimplicial groups $\mathsf C^\bullet_*(U(\Q_p))$ are again built out of certain non-abelian Dieudonn\'e functors evaluated on $U$ (see lemma \ref{lem:dieudonne_functor}).
 More precisely, we will define various cosimplicial $\Q_p$-algebras $\B^\bullet_*$ with $G_K$-action, built out of the standard $p$-adic period rings, so that the desired cosimplicial group $\mathsf C^\bullet_*(U(\Q_p))$ is then produced by taking points of $U$ in $\B^\bullet_*$ and taking $G_K$-invariants.
 In fact, we will use exactly the same setup to analyse the local Bloch--Kato quotients $\H^1_{g/e}$ and $\H^1_{f/e}$, defining cosimplicial $\Q_p$-algebras $\B^\bullet_{g/e}$ and $\B^\bullet_{f/e}$, and obtaining the description also in this case.

-Just as in the abelian case, these descriptions can be viewed as various instances of exponential-type exact sequences---indeed, this is how we will prove these descriptions.
+Just as in the abelian case, these descriptions can be viewed as various instances of exponential-type exact sequences -- indeed, this is how we will prove these descriptions.
 For instance, in the particular case $*=e$, we will prove the description via the following non-abelian analogue of the classical Bloch--Kato exponential.

-\begin{lemma}[Non-abelian Bloch--Kato exponential] Let $U/\Q_p$ be a de Rham representation of $G_K$ on a finitely generated pro-unipotent group.
-Then there is an exact sequence where $\D_\cris^{\varphi=1}$, $\D_\dR$ and $\D_\dR^+$ denote the Dieudonn\'e functors associated to the period rings $\B_\cris^{\varphi=1}$, $\B_\dR$ and $\B_\dR^+$ respectively (see lemma \ref{lem:dieudonne_functor}). \end{lemma}
+\begin{lemma}[Non-abelian Bloch--Kato exponential, see corollary~\ref{cor:pi^1_is_bloch-kato}] Let $U/\Q_p$ be a de Rham representation of $G_K$ on a finitely generated pro-unipotent group.
+Then there is an exact sequence where $\D_\cris^{\varphi=1}$, $\D_\dR$ and $\D_\dR^+$ denote the Dieudonn\'e functors associated to the period rings $\B_\cris^{\varphi=1}$, $\B_\dR$ and $\B_\dR^+$ respectively (see lemma \ref{lem:dieudonne_functor} for how to apply Dieudonn\'e functors to pro-unipotent groups). \end{lemma}

 The exact sequence appearing in our non-abelian Bloch--Kato exponential is a mixed exact sequence consisting of both groups and pointed sets.
 Since such sequences will be ubiquitous throughout this paper, let us fix our chosen notation for such sequences.